← All resources

 This is where the real opportunity sits.
 Prospecting isn't actually about finding accounts.
 It's about finding accounts that are about to buy something.

 Every company leaves signals: they hire people, they appoint executives, they file accounts, they receive funding, they post job listings.
 But no single signal is dispositive.
-A company might hire a CFO because they're preparing for acquisition.
-Or because they're just replacing someone who left.
-You can't tell from the hire alone.
+You have to synthesise them yourself - which is where AI changes everything.

 AI agents can do that synthesis at scale.
 A seller describes their ideal account profile and their buying signals.
 The AI continuously monitors signals across multiple data sources.
 It weighs them, prioritises them, and surfaces the accounts that matter most.
-The seller's job becomes: "pick up the phone" instead of "decode which leads are actually hot."

 The practical upside for your team